seqscope/NovaScope/docs/installation/requirement.md

 pip install ${smk_dir}/installation/historef-0.1.2-py3-none-any.whl
 ```

-## (Optional) Install FICTURE
+## (Optional) Install the FICTURE Package
+!!! info
+	Only required if you want to apply the NovaScope additional reformat features.

-NovaScope provides additional features that allow users to convert their output into two different formats.
-Specifically, it allows the transformation of the spatial digital gene expression matrix (SGE) into a format compatible with [FICTURE](https://seqscope.github.io/ficture/).
-It also enables pixel organization into user-defined hexagonal grids, creating a hexagon-based SGE in the 10x genomics format.
+NovaScope additional reformat features including the transformation of the spatial digital gene expression matrix (SGE) into a format compatible with [FICTURE](https://seqscope.github.io/ficture/), and the pixel organization into user-defined hexagonal grids in the 10x genomics format.
 To utilize these features, users are advised to follow the [FICTURE](https://seqscope.github.io/ficture/) installation guidelines provided in its [tutorial](https://seqscope.github.io/ficture/install/).